danteWei/CSCI-3120/CSCI 3120 A1/README.md

 References:
 --------
-list.c, list.h and list.txt are written by **Professor Michael McAllister**, I did make some changes to them (List_size() function, and added some attributes to some of the data structures), but not much.
+list.c, list.h and list.txt are written by Professor Michael McAllister, I did make some changes to them (List_size() function, and added some attributes to some of the data structures), but not much.
 I thank Professor Michael McAllister for letting us use his codes.
 Some of the dieas in my program came from parse.c and other codes provided by Michael McAllister.

-Xinjing Wei<br/>
+Xinjing Wei
-May 19th, 2014